 -A void cheque for automatic withdrawal

--If you are applying for subsidy, please bring your SIN number and your Notice of Assessment and we can assist you with the online application during the registration.
+-If you are applying for subsidy, please bring a valid driver's license or Alberta ID care, your SIN number, and your Notice of Assessment and we can assist you with the online application during the registration.

 5. Once you are registered, you can bring your child(ren) to the dayhome.
 Our agency will handle the monthly administration.
-You will look forward to receiving our monthly newsletter by email filled with parenting tips, upcoming workshops available to parents and providers, latest research and more.
-If at any time you have any questions, concerns or suggestions, please contact our agency.
+You will look forward to receiving our monthly newsletter by email filled with parenting tips, upcoming workshops available to parents and Educators, the latest research, and more.
+If at any time you have any questions, concerns, or suggestions, please contact our agency.
 We pride ourselves on our friendly customer service.

 You can inquire at any time and we will put you on a callback list.
 The highest success rates for placements are within 3 months of the date care is required.
 Your information will still be entered into our system and we will contact you should anything become available.